 Interrailing is a popular travelling choice for backpackers, giving them the opportunity to travel Europe in what can be a very cost-effective way.
 This cross-country train ticket allows you to visit 30 nations across the continent, and with the months between May and September considered to be the prime time to visit Europe by seasoned travellers, now is the perfect time to start thinking about your trip.

 Interrailing is an incredibly flexible way of travelling, and is a great way to see many different places during one trip, with more than 40,000 destinations to choose from.

 So, if you're thinking of choosing Europe for your backpacking destination, have a look at these top 10 destinations to visit for some inspiration.

-Travel to Southeast Asia is growing year on year, and with beautiful beaches, a plethora of countries to see, as well as a range of new foods to try, it's easy to see why.
+Travel to Southeast Asia has grown rapidly during the last decade, and with beautiful beaches, a plethora of countries to see, as well as a range of new foods to try, it's easy to see why.

 This part of the continent homes three incredibly popular destinations; Thailand, Vietnam and Cambodia.
 So, what is it about these countries that can make them an ideal backpacking destination?

 Thailand is one of the more well-known travel destinations in Southeast Asia, and one location that is popular with first-time backpackers.
 The diverse range of adventures such as visiting jungles, lounging on beaches, and partaking in world class diving, means that it also caters to a range of budgets.

 Cambodia is a country filled with stunning locations, from mesmerising beaches to breath-taking temples.
 One of the most popular sights of Cambodia is the Angkor Wat; one of the seven wonders and the largest religious monument in the world.